By default, no scaling is applied to a market price loaded into LUSID for a particular instrument on a particular date.

 ,TermDeposit

 .
-See an example of a fixed-rate bond.Set the
+See an example for a fixed-rate bond.Do not specify the

 useInstrumentScaleFactorAsDefault=True